dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

-To further investigate the relationship between race and LSAT scores, we can generate a density plot using the \texttt{dsldDensityByS} function.
-This method enables users to visualize densities of a response variable $Y$ segmented by a sensitive variable $S$, with bandwidth control.
-This visualization provides insight into potential differences of the distribution of LSAT scores across different racial groups.
+To further examine the relationship between race and LSAT scores, we can use \texttt{dsldDensityByS()} to generate density plots.
+This function plots the distribution of a response variable $Y$ segmented by a sensitive variable $S$, with optional bandwidth control.
+In this case, it shows how LSAT score distributions differ across racial groups.

-This is complementary to our previous graph, Figure \ref{fig:conditDisparity_all}, which suggested that White students pass the bar exam at higher rates than other races, even at similar LSAT levels.
-This difference may be exacerbated if White candidates also tend to do better on the LSAT.
-Consider the following plot:
+This complements Figure~\ref{fig:conditDisparity_all}, which showed that White students have higher bar exam passage rates than non-White students at the same LSAT levels.
+Such disparities may be amplified if White students also score higher on the LSAT.
+To investigate further:

-The density plot in Figure \ref{fig:lawdensitylsat} illustrates the distribution of LSAT scores across different racial groups, highlighting potential bias.
-However, that apparent effect may be influenced by other confounding variables.
-Confounders influence both dependent and independent variables, possibly leading to spurious associations \citep{McNamee2003}.
-The function \texttt{dsldConfounders} acts similarly, but it is Plotly-based, and thus features interactive user access.
+Figure~\ref{fig:lawdensitylsat} shows the distribution of LSAT scores across racial groups, suggesting potential bias.
+However, such effects may be influenced by confounding variables, which affect both dependent and independent variables and can lead to spurious associations \citep{McNamee2003}.
+The \texttt{dsldConfounders()} function offers a similar analysis in Plotly for interactive use.
+For categorical variables, it displays the frequency of the sensitive variable at each level.

 \textbf{dsldScatterPlot3D}